Sullo & Sullo Attorneys Defend Both DWI and DUI Charges in Texas.

 - Your driver’s license could be suspended for a period of 90 days to one year;

-- If you test positive for a blood, breath or urine test, you will receive an automatic driver’s license suspension, even if you are not convicted of DWI;
+- If you test positive for a blood, breath or urine test, you will receive an automatic driver’s license suspension, even if you are not convicted of DWI in Texas;

-- If you receive a second DWI, you will have your license suspended for a minimum of 18 months;
+- If you receive a second DWI in Texas, you will have your license suspended for a minimum of 18 months;

 - You could be required to complete a DWI program, and if you fail to do so, you could have your license suspended or be placed on probation, and

-If you are convicted of DUI in the state of Texas, you could face the following penalties:
+If you are convicted of DUI in Texas, you could face the following penalties:

 - There is no jail time for a first-time DUI offender, although repeat DUI offenders could serve time behind bars;